uds-lsv/robust-pronoun-fidelity/README.md

 - `constants.py`: secrets, API keys and such
 - `pronouns.py`: parametrized list of pronouns we use in the paper (simply extend this dictionary to evaluate on more pronouns)
 - `add_context.py`: given task templates and context templates, create pronoun use fidelity data with an explicit introduction and various numbers of distractors
+- `sample_templates.py`: sample templates for the evaluation in our paper

 ## Data